hiloki/cookbook/README.md

 Recipe
 ======

 This repo is portfolio theme for me but you're welcome to make suggestions.
+It is original portfolio desgin.
+When I create blog theme for blog platform, theme will be based on this desgin.
 I try to something new in this website to keep up to date on Front-End technology or methodology.

 ## Table Of Contents